 Do We Test Motion Isolation the Same Way on Every Size?

-We aim for consistent methods across sizes, yet size matters.
-A queen concentrates motion more.
-A king spreads it out.
+We aim for consistent methods across sizes, but size still changes the feel.
+A queen concentrates movement more than a king.

-For each size, we keep distances proportional when placing the glass and weight.
-Jenna and Ethan still use their normal sleep positions.
-I do not shrink their behavior to fit a smaller bed.
-Instead, I interpret results in the context of that size.
+For each size, we keep distances proportional when placing the glass and weight, then interpret the result in the context of that mattress size.

 How Many People Test Each Mattress for Motion Isolation?